JSlevins/MovieDB/README.md

-**MovieDb** — A CLI utility for searching movies and series via the OMDb API, storing data in a PostgreSQL database, and generating YAML files for Obsidian.

-**Status:** Work in progress

-**Features:**
+# MovieDB CLI

+**MovieDB CLI** is a Python command-line application to search, add, and filter movies using a PostgreSQL database and the OMDb API.
+It supports exporting data to JSON or YAML and includes unit tests.

+## Features
-* Search movies/series by title
+- Search movies by title or IMDb ID via OMDb API or local database
-* Retrieve detailed information including poster, plot, and ratings
-* Save and update data in PostgreSQL
+- Add new movies to the PostgreSQL database
+- Filter movies by rating
-* Export data to YAML files for Obsidian integration
+- Export movie data to JSON or YAML
-* Manage personal ratings and watch status

-**Tech stack:** Python 3.14, PostgreSQL, Docker, requests, python-dotenv
+- Fully tested with pytest

+## Tech Stack
+- Python 3.x
+- PostgreSQL
+- psycopg2
+- requests
+- dotenv
+- pytest
+- YAML/JSON handling